Ulm Minster: First construction phase, 1377–1543

 In a referendum in 1530/31, the citizens of Ulm converted to Protestantism during the Reformation.
 Ulm Minster became a Lutheran church.
 Despite its vast size, it is not a cathedral, as the responsible bishop of the Evangelical-Lutheran Church in Württemberg – member of the Evangelical Church in Germany – resides in Stuttgart.

 In 1543, construction work ceased at a time when the steeple had reached a height of some 100 m.
-The suspension of the building process was due to a variety of factors which were political and religious, like the Reformation, as well as economic, since the discovery of the Americas during the voyages of Christopher Columbus 1492–1504, the Portuguese discovery of the sea route to India in 1497–99, and Magellan's circumnavigation of the globe led to an epochal shift in trade routes and commodities.
+The suspension of the building process was due to a variety of factors which were political and religious, like the Reformation, as well as economic, since the discovery of the Americas during the voyages of Christopher Columbus 1492–1504, the Portuguese discovery of the sea route to India in 1497–1499, and Magellan's circumnavigation of the globe led to an epochal shift in trade routes and commodities.
 One result was economic stagnation and a steady decline, preventing major public expenditure.

-Center aisle, looking west to the organ.

-Due to the changed plans, the nave is much higher than the choir and aisles.

-Northern aisle, divided in two by an additional arcade.
-The base of one arch covers an imperial eagle painted before modification of the vaulting.